juanpc2018/Amiga-PPC-links/README.md

 https://www.amigaroms.com </br>
 or ROM image file, a license purchase or extracted from a Real Amiga Hardware if you own one. </p>

-After 3.1 ROMS, Amiga bankrupt, some people created modified versions of the ROMs with bug fixes and upgrades, </br>
+After 3.1 ROMs, Amiga bankrupt, some people created modified versions of the ROMs with bug fixes and upgrades, </br>
 like the 3.X ROM that should have been called 3.10, .x is too weird. </br>
 That ROM allows to have Bigger than 4GB / 4096MB Boot drive, and many other fixes for Real SCSI Amigas. </br>
 There is also a Diagnostic ROM for Amiga Hardware, but also works in Emulators. </br>